Pharmaceutical Reference Standards| How to Manage

 PRS-Image created in Bing

-Key Types of Pharmaceutical Reference Standards
+Three Types of Pharmaceutical Reference Standards

 Primary Reference Standards

 These are the highest-pure reference materials that have been characterized in terms of their purity, structure-identity, and potency.
-They are often prepared and characterised by in-house or pharmacopoeias such as the United States Pharmacopeia (USP) or the European Pharmacopoeia (EP).
+They are often prepared and characterised by in-house or purchased from pharmacopoeias such as the United States Pharmacopeia (USP) or the European Pharmacopoeia (EP).
 Primary standards are used to establish the exact potency of a substance and are often the source material for preparing secondary standards.

 Secondary Working Standards